Exploratory study of liquid metal response to rapid variation of applied magnetic field: Introduction

 The nature and extent of the blanket response to transient plasma events are far from clear at the moment.
 One major reason for this is the physical complexity of the process, which makes it challenging to model accurately.
 Furthermore, no experimental studies that approximate the conditions of a fusion reactor are currently feasible.
-Attempts of numerical simulations of an entire blanket or its module have been made (see, e.g., \cite{lei2022study,rozov2014strategy}), but they inevitably use oversimplified models and suffer the effects of insufficient numerical resolution.

 Yet another challenge to understanding the blanket response is the lack of clarity on applicability of the various commonly applied simplifying assumptions.
 Can the unique physical effects that appear during a transient plasma event invalidate some of the assumptions accepted to be accurate in the analysis of steady-state operation?